Introducing Holidays to Kos

 Situated in the southeastern waters of the Aegean Sea, Kos is the third largest of Greece's Dodecanese islands and boasts no less than 290 kilometres of sandy shores and coves.
 With a landscape of whitewashed villages, five-star resorts and a warm, temperate climate, Kos is one of the finest places in the world to relax and catch up on some hard-earned indulgences.
 From the sleepy resort of Kefalos to the thriving party towns like Kardamena, a holiday to Kos offers a wealth of choice and variety.
 Holidaymakers love Kos' great weather and beaches, but those are not the only reasons to visit the Greek island.
 Kos features amazing ancient ruins like the 14th century fortress at the entrance of Kos' main harbour.
 There is also ancient Agora, which was a marketplace once considered as one of the world's largest.
 Whether it is all-inclusive holiday packages or self-catering apartments, loveholidays has your ticket to the perfect holiday in Kos.

-Top hotels in Kos
+Most popular hotels in Kos

 Blue Domes Hotel